beego/beedoc/en-US/quickstart/new.md

 	2015/05/02 12:01:36 [INFO] ./quickstart is running...
 	2015/05/02 12:01:38 [app.go:103] [I] http server Running on :8080

 We have a web application running on port `8080` (the default port of Beego) now.
 It's amazing, isn't it?
 We can do that without nginx or apache.
 Yes, you are right.
-Go has already implemented all the functions we need for the network layer and beego encapsulated them so we don't need nginx or apache here.
+Go has already implemented all the functions we need for the network layer and Beego encapsulated them so we don't need nginx or apache here.
 Let's look at our application in the browser now:

 ![](../images/beerun.png)